pkgxdev/libpkgx/README.md

 We would love to port this code to every language.
 We are deliberately keeping the scope *tight*.
 Probably we would prefer to have one repo per language.

-tea has sensible rules for how packages are defined and installed so writing a port should be simple.
+pkgx has sensible rules for how packages are defined and installed so writing a port should be simple.

 We would love to explore how possible writing this in rust and then compiling